MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-monitoring-configuration.md

 - Instance
 - Database

-For instance space monitoring, the management pack checks storage utilization at the Managed Instance level.
+For instance space monitoring, the management pack checks storage utilization at the Azure SQL Managed Instance level.
 For database space monitoring, the management pack checks storage utilization at the database level, which can be measured for the following types:

 - **ROWS Data Free Space Left**